Curtis, Mallet-Prevost, Colt & Mosle: Noted practices

-Curtis is well known for its international corporate practice including securities, mergers & acquisitions, project finance and other transactional matters.
-Curtis is also respected for its work in energy, bankruptcy, public international law and international trade, not to mention a highly ranked international arbitration practice.
+Apart from its highly ranked international arbitration practice, Curtis is well known for its international corporate practice including securities, mergers & acquisitions, project finance and other transactional matters.
+Curtis is also respected for its work in energy, bankruptcy, public international law and international trade.

 Curtis, Mallet-Prevost has long had a strong focus on Latin America.
 Currently the firm maintains an office in Mexico City and has a strategic alliance with the Argentine law firm, Fernandez Quiroga Ayarragaray & Ocampo.
 Legal publications report that the firm's strategic alliance is the first step towards a full-fledged merger of the two firms.
 Curtis is also seeking to expand into Brazil.

 Major clients

+Curtis has represented a significant number of sovereign states and state-entities.

-Curtis represented now-defunct securities firm Drexel Burnham Lambert in charges under the RICO Act and the Securities Act by the United States government.
+It represented now-defunct securities firm Drexel Burnham Lambert in charges under the RICO Act and the Securities Act by the United States government.
 Key clients include Verizon and Flextronics in the telecommunications sector, Access Industries and the Century Aluminum Company (a subsidiary of Glencore International AG), in the industrial sector, and Citgo, PDVSA, YPFB and KazMunayGas, in the petrochemical sector.
-The firm is noted as representing state-owned or parastatal energy companies.
+The firm also represented state-owned or parastatal energy companies.
 Curtis also represented the Air Transportation Stabilization Board in a number of transactions regarding air carrier consolidation and restructuring following the September 11 attacks.
 The firm was retained by bankrupt investment bank Lehman Brothers to serve as conflicts counsel in its Chapter 11 proceedings when its lead counsel, Weil, Gotshal & Manges, cannot act due to conflicts of interest.
 Noted clients also include Mexican state oil company Pemex and Venezuelan PDVSA.